xyencode/vpn-install/README.md

 ## PPTP

+**NOTE for Ubuntu branch: Ubuntu 18.04 is the last version supporting PPTP\L2TP because kernel module nf_conntrack_proto_gre is no longer available in upper releases**

 Only MS-CHAP v2 with MPPE-128 encryption is allowed.

 Note that PPTP is **NOT** recommended for transmission secret data, because all strong PPTP authentication algorithms have been already hacked: see [link](https://isc.sans.edu/forums/diary/End+of+Days+for+MSCHAPv2/13807/) for more information.